Larger Quantities, Lower Prices

 This tree produces male and female flowers on the same tree.
 The male flowers are found in hanging catkins while the female flowers are found in tiny spikes when the tree puts on new leaves.
 The leaves on this tree have between seven and 11 lobes with a bristle tip.
 The red oak tree also produces acorns ranging in size from 0.75 inches-to-one-inch long with each one having a thin flat cap.

-The Red Oak will make a wonderful addition to your lawn.
+The Red Oak will make an excellent addition to your lawn.
 This tree is a gradually growing tree.
 It will grow 1 to 2 feet each year.
 This tree will adapt to various types of soil conditions.